Diamond Dealer — Mobridge, SD Since 1941

 Repair or Reset

 If the piece has sentimental value, ask about repair, sizing, stone replacement, or cleaning.
 We can advise whether repair makes sense relative to the item's condition and value.
-See Jewelry Repair.
+See Local Jeweler & Repairs.

 Serving Mobridge & Nearby South Dakota Communities